 Hiring a candidate might take between a few days and four months.
 Pre-employment skills tests help to keep this figure low, by leveraging pre-existing tests created by experts to narrow their candidate pool down to the most qualified applicants right off the bat.

-These assessments help your hiring team focus on the top candidates by automatically ranking each candidates so that your hiring team can review, rank, and sort your entire candidate pool in a matter of mouse clicks.
+These assessments help your hiring team focus on the top candidates by automatically ranking each candidate so that your hiring team can review, rank, and sort your entire candidate pool in a matter of mouse clicks.

 Hire better candidates

 Recruiters looking to hire better candidates use pre-employment skills tests to analyze their skill sets.
 Searching for top talent based only on a resume can be difficult because many candidates fabricate their experience or embellish their skills.

 Even if your candidate pool is made up of upright, honest individuals, research shows that experience doesn’t predict a new hire’s skills.